vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 1. Foundations
 2. Class A Operation

-In this post, we will discuss the following:
+In this post, we will discuss the following as related to Class B amplifiers:
+- Amplifier operation
-- thing1
+- Efficiency
-- thing2
+- Output harmonics
+- Load network (output match, harmonic traps)
-- thing3
+- Push-pull amplifiers

 **Read time**: X mins